mazerunner70/housef3/docs/import-export-design.md

 ## Conclusion

 This comprehensive import/export system provides users with complete control over their financial data while maintaining security, performance, and data integrity.
+The **FZIP (Financial ZIP) format** ensures portability and standardization across environments.
+The unified `fzip_operations.py` handler provides a cohesive API for all FZIP-related operations.
 The phased implementation approach ensures robust testing and validation at each stage, delivering a reliable solution for data portability and backup needs.